danialgoodwin/ultimate-os/README.md

 Things are as simple as they seem because they were designed that way.

 Related idea: ij-os (Intellij OS or Idea OS).
 IntelliJ features everywhere, including text fields
+- Cut line: ctrl + x
+- Count letters and words when text is selected (small GUI in status bar)